aditya-saxena-7/my-2-cents-on-using-IPCA-for-momentum-and-reversal/Can a Conditional Model Explain Momentum and Reversals?.md

 - **Out-of-Sample**: New data used to test the model’s predictions.

 ### How IPCA Out-of-Sample Testing Works 📊

-1. **Recursive Estimation**:
-   - The model starts with an initial estimation window (e.g., January 1966 to June 1971) and uses this data to make predictions for the following period (e.g., July 1971).
-   - Each month, the model is re-estimated by expanding the window to include new data.
-   - This process continues recursively, adding more data each time the model is re-estimated.

-2. **Performance Evaluation**:
-   - The out-of-sample predictions are compared to the actual returns to evaluate the model’s accuracy.
-   - Performance metrics like annualized returns and Sharpe ratios are used to assess how well the model predicts out-of-sample data.

 ### Key Findings from IPCA Out-of-Sample Testing 🔍